nesi/puppet-git/README.markdown

 [![Build Status](https://travis-ci.org/nesi/puppet-git.png?branch=master)](https://travis-ci.org/nesi/puppet-git)

-A puppet module for managing the installation and configuration of [git](http://git-scm.com/).
+A puppet module for managing the installation and configuration of [git](http://git-scm.com/) so that it is available by use by the Puppetlabs `vcsrepo` module.
+This includes installing, configuring and the installation of git, the configuration of git specific settings, executing git commands, and eventually the management of git hook scripts.

-**WARNING** Changes to how Puppet sets up the environment variables with `exec` resources means this module no longer works as intended when managing repositories as any user other than root.
+**WARNING** The use of this module to manage git repositories is being depreciated and will soon become obsolete.
 It is recommended that the [Puppetlabs vcsrepo module](https://github.com/puppetlabs/puppetlabs-vcsrepo) is used manage repositories.

-## Feature Roadmap

-This module is going to be refactored to operate in conjunction to the vcsrepo module.
-It will manage the installation of git, the configuration of git specific settings, executing git commands, and eventually the management of git hook scripts.

 #### Implemented Features:
 * Installs git from packages